kahano/ParkingLotSystem/README.md

 Admin can:

-See all Active tickets that are available
+- See all Active tickets that are available
-Bytte preferansen
-Velge en reise (og få et sete)
-Når bruker velger et fly, så velger systemet riktig "allokerer" - en maskin som velger ut et sete basert på brukers preferanse.
-Hvis bruker har preferanse av "Business", så velger den riktige "allokerer" som finner det første setet som er tilgjengelig av "Business"-setene på flyet!
+- See updated available parking spots after a released car
+- See a vehcile that have parked.

 # Domain model datastructure
   - The use case diagram resembles this diagram